Treating ADHD In Post-Adolescent Ages

 - Low stress resilience

 Attention deficit hyperactivity disorder symptoms can range from mild to severe.
 If your symptoms are difficult to manage or cause distress, it’s a good idea to speak with a professional.
-Both talk therapy and medications can help effectively manage ADHD symptoms.
+Both talk therapy and medications can be part of treatment to effectively manage attention-deficit hyperactivity disorder symptoms.

-The 5-4-3-2-1 method for ADHD is a mindfulness method that can be helpful when you’re experiencing overwhelming thoughts or difficulty concentrating.
+The 5-4-3-2-1 method for attention-deficit hyperactivity disorder is a mindfulness method that can be helpful when you’re experiencing overwhelming thoughts or difficulty concentrating.
 To practice this technique, focus on:

 - Five things you can see